anddann/mic9bench/README.md

 Additionally, the annotation `@Critical(path="Leak.field", type=ViolationType.INTEGRITY);`  defines the statement at which the test is conducted and contains the ground truth.
 The first argument, `"Leak.field"` is the access path for which the violation may occur, e.g., the field `field` of class `Leak`.
-The second argument specifies whether  an `INTEGRITY`, `CONFIDENTIALITY`, `BOTH`, or `NONE` violation occurs wrt. the marked allocation site.
+The second argument specifies whether  an `INTEGRITY`, `CONFIDENTIALITY`, `BOTH`, or `NONE` violation occurs w.r.t. the marked allocation site.

 ### [](#how-to-test-a-module-analysis)How to test a Confidentiality and Integrity Java 9 Module Analysis